Vegas Hotel Guide

 Best for: Groups that want a daytime pool party AND a world-class nightclub without leaving the property.

 The Wynn-Encore complex is purpose-built for bachelor parties.
 Encore Beach Club is the most famous pool party in Vegas — 65,000 sq ft of heated pools, raised bungalows, and A-list DJs from noon to 8 PM.
-After a two-hour recovery, take the elevator and XS Nightclub opens at 10 PM.
-XS is consistently ranked the number one nightclub in North America, holding 4,000 people across its dramatic indoor-outdoor space with a pool deck inside the club.
+After a two-hour recovery, EBC at Night (Encore Beach Club at Night) runs evening programming on the same property.
+Note (Aug 1–Dec 30, 2026): XS Nightclub at Wynn is closed for a full renovation through December 30, 2026, with its grand reopening on NYE December 31.
+EBC at Night is the on-property Wynn nightlife option during this period.
+XS is consistently ranked the number one nightclub in North America — its return on NYE 2026 is one of the most anticipated Las Vegas nightclub events of the year.

 Why it works for bachelor parties:

-- •Encore Beach Club and XS Nightclub both on-site — zero transportation needed for your core day and night
+- •Encore Beach Club and EBC at Night both on-site — zero transportation needed for your core day and night

 - •Encore Tower suites: 1,800+ sq ft, easily sleeping 6–8 people in a single suite